stefanspringer1/SwiftXML/README.md

 ) -> String?
 ```

 This method is always called when a named entity reference is encountered (either in text or attribute) which is scored as an internal entity.
-It returns the textual replacement for the entity or `nil`.
-If the method returns `nil`, then the entity reference is not replaced by a text, but is kept.
-In the case of a named entity in an attribute value, an error is thrown when no replacement is given.
+It either returns the textual replacement for the entity or it does not resolve the entity by returning `nil`.
+By default, the resolver has to resolve all entities presented to it, else an according error is thrown.
+You can remove this enforcement by setting `internalEntityResolverHasToResolve: false` in the call of the parse function; then, when the resolver returns `nil`, the entity reference is not replaced by a text, but is kept withput any further notice.
+In the case of a named entity in an attribute value, an error is always thrown when no replacement is given.
 The function arguments `forAttributeWithName` (name of the attribute) and `atElementWithName` (name of the element) have according values if and only if the entity is encountered inside an attribute value.

 If `internalEntityAutoResolve` is set to `true`, the parser first tries to replace the internal entities by using the declarations in the internal subset of the document before calling an `InternalEntityResolver`.